A free business bank account with built-in bookkeeping and personalized financial insights.

 finder.com’s rating: 4.7 / 5.0

-Wave Financial recently announced its first-ever business bank account that helps simplify business finances.
+Wave Money is a business bank account that helps simplify business finances.
 There are no fees, free instant payouts and built-in bookkeeping so you no longer have to categorize or reconcile transactions.
-But as of June 2020, only current Wave customers can reserve their spot for early access and the account doesn’t support multi-owner businesses.
+However, the account doesn’t support multi-owner businesses.

 Wave Money has zero fees and offers tools that automatically balance your books and give you financial insights about your business.
 The main downside of Wave Money is that it doesn’t support multi-owner businesses.